6: WARNING: Duplicate explicit target name: "here".

 In addition to those set for the New case, also set the faces adjacent to new faces to have strength Strong.

-In addition to those set for the Affected option, also set all the rest of the faces of the model to have strength Strong.
+In addition to those set for the Affected case, also set all the rest of the faces of the model to have strength Strong.